P-p-H-d/mlib/README.md

-Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occured to at least a single thread.
+Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occurred to at least a single thread.
 If the variable is not initialized, the behavior is undefined.

 ##### void m\_cond\_broadcast(m\_cond\_t cond)

-Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occured to all waiting threads.
+Within a mutex exclusive section, signal that the event associated to the variable cond of type m\_cond\_t has occurred to all waiting threads.
 If the variable is not initialized, the behavior is undefined.

 ##### void m\_cond\_wait(m\_cond\_t cond, m\_mutex\_t mutex)